stalker-tools/tools/README.md

 # Stalker xray tools

-This python cross-platform command-line tools used for analysis and editing of gamedata `.ltx` files.
+This python cross-platform command-line tools used for analysis and editing of gamedata `.ltx` and `.xml` files.
 Developed and tested on Linux/Wine.

 ## .ltx files analysis tool